raheelaahmed/rock-paper-scossors/README.md

 #### Button:

 There are three buttons: "Rock, Paper, and Scissors."
 The player will choose a button of their choice to play the game.
-The buttons will turn yellow with a CSS hover effect when the mouse goes over them, and will also work on mobile devices with a click.
+The buttons will turn yellow with a CSS hover effect when the mouse goes over them, and will also work on mobile devices with a tap on button.

 #### Computer Choice: